From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Particle Swarm implementation

-To perform the search we first choose a region in the fit parameter space where we expect to find the minimum of the $\chi^2(\Theta)$ function.
-In our case, we choose a region located around the phenomenological estimates of the fit parameters.
-The position of each particle is initialized with random numbers drawn from a Gaussian distribution, with the mean at the center of the region and variance proportional to its size, which we denote by $\vec{\epsilon}$.
-As for the number of particles, we use $n_\text{p}=10$.
-We do a similar operation for the initial velocities of the particles: we pick them from a Gaussian distribution with zero mean and variance $\vec \epsilon$.
+We set the number of particles to $n_\text{p}=10$.
+This number represents the size of the ``swarm''.
+The initial positions of the particles are generated randomly, with values drawn from a Gaussian distribution centered at the region's center, and a variance proportional to its size, denoted by $\vec \epsilon=\tfrac{1}{2}(\vec \Theta_\text{max}-\vec \Theta_\text{min})$.
+Similarly, the initial velocities of the particles are sampled from a Gaussian distribution with zero mean and variance $ \vec \epsilon$.

-Then we start the algorithm by updating the position and velocities of the particles according to \eqref{eq:PSO_update}.
-We also enforce the rule that when a particle is sent outside of the box by the iteration step, we place it back on the wall with the opposite velocity.
+We start the algorithm by updating the positions and velocities of the particles according to equation \eqref{eq:PSO_update}.
+Additionally, if the particle $i$ moves outside the boundaries of the box during the update step along some direction $j$, we then place it back on the boundary setting $(\Theta_{n+1}^{(i)})_j=(\Theta^{(i)}_{\text{max/min}})_j$ with the opposite velocity.

-To efficiently minimize the $\chi^2(\Theta)$ we use a small variation of the standard PSO called ``adaptive PSO'' which uses the velocity information to tune the value of $\omega$, as described in \cite{Xu2013AnAP}.
-We use $c_1=c_2=1.4962$, and vary $\omega$ ranging from $0.3\leq \omega\leq 0.8$ starting from the highest value $0.8$, and then decrease it or increase it at each step depending on the value of the average velocity of the swarm.
+Evaluating $\chi^2(\Theta)$ for a given set of fit parameters is computationally expensive, as it involves solving an S-matrix bootstrap problem.
+To efficiently estimate the minimum of the $\chi^2(\Theta)$ function in fewer steps, we use a modified version of the standard PSO, called \emph{adaptive PSO}.
+We use velocity information to adjust the value of $\omega$, as described in \cite{Xu2013AnAP}.

-Without the adaptive step, the swarm will run until it reaches an agreement on the best position found and eventually will start exploring the neighbor of the optimal one.
-Since, in our case, evaluating $\chi^2(\Theta)$ is as computationally expensive as an entire S-matrix Bootstrap run, we adopt a strategy to reduce the number of steps required for convergence.

-The idea is to tune the friction parameter $\omega$ according to some control function.
-The friction $\omega$ controls how well the swarm will explore the parameter space.
-If $\omega$ were of order one, the particles would wildly explore the space with the risk of never agreeing on the minimum.
-If $\omega$ were too small, the particles would immediately freeze without exploring much.
+The goal is to adjust the friction parameter $\omega$ using a control function.
+The value of $\omega$ determines how effectively the swarm explores the parameter space.
+If $\omega$ is too large (of order one), the particles will explore erratically, risking failure to converge on the minimum.
+If $\omega$ is too small, the particles will freeze early, preventing a broad exploration.